I-Dont-Remember/site/content/blog/how-to-self-host-nocodb-on-fly.io.md

 - [Install](https://fly.io/docs/getting-started/installing-flyctl/) the `flyctl` CLI tool.
 - Authenticate with `flyctl auth signup` (for newbies), or `flyctl auth login` (existing accounts).

-    > ⚠️ *You will have to add credit card information to the account, so if that’s enough to keep you from using a **free** service 🤷- keep your usage to the free tier and you’ll have no issues.*
+    > ⚠️ _You will have to add credit card information to the account, so if that’s enough to keep you from using a **free** service 🤷- keep your usage to the free tier and you’ll have no issues._
     >

 ## 🤸Deploying NocoDB to Fly.io

 With account setup out of the way, we will have a running instance of NocoDB on the interwebs in just 4 quick CLI commands.
 For reference,  the [Docker instructions for NocoDB](https://docs.nocodb.com/getting-started/installation/#docker).

-- **Create a new directory & initialize the project.**
+- **Create a new directory & initialize the project with fly.toml.**

     ```
      mkdir fly-nocodb/